In this Kodak Gold 200 review, we’ll run through whether this “everyman’s” film is for you or if you should pony up the cash for a better film.

 Kodak Gold 200 was the most popular choice amongst holidaymakers in the 1980s and 1990s, which explains why this film invokes that warm, fuzzy feeling in so many people.
 The rich, warm colors and the undeniably retro aesthetic have created a large number of Gold 200 fans who come back to this film again and again.

 If you fancy playing around and creating your own vintage-style shots, this affordable film is the best choice.
 You can have lots of fun experimenting, and you won’t run up a massive bill either with this inexpensive film.

 Want to recreate that happy, carefree, summer holiday feel?
 The Kodak Gold 200 is the obvious choice!

 For a consumer film at an affordable price, the grain is fine, smooth, and subtle.
-It compares favourably to other cheap films, creating natural, vintage-looking images.
+It compares favorably to other cheap films, creating natural, vintage-looking images.
 With other budget films, corners have been cut to produce a cheaper product, meaning that you end up with heavy grain.
 That’s not true with this great film from Kodak.

-As with most films, the grain in your images can vary depending on the time of day and the situations, becoming more obvious if you shoot in dark conditions.
+As with most films, the grain in your images can vary depending on the time of day and the situation, becoming more obvious if you shoot in dark conditions.
 But overall, the grain is very pleasing and creates beautiful photos.